ansible-lockdown/RHEL7-STIG/doc/source/index.rst

 What does the role do?
 ----------------------

-The ansible-hardening Ansible role uses industry-standard security hardening guides to secure Linux hosts.
-Although the role is designed to work well in OpenStack environments that are deployed with OpenStack-Ansible, it can be used with almost any Linux system.

-It all starts with the `Security Technical Implementation Guide (STIG)`_ from the `Defense Information Systems Agency (DISA)`_, part of the United States Department of Defense.
-The guide is released with a public domain license and it is commonly used to secure systems at public and private organizations around the world.
+This role uses the |stig_name| `Security Technical Implementation Guide (STIG)`_ guidance from the `Defense Information Systems Agency (DISA)`_.
+The STIG is released with a public domain license and it is commonly used to secure systems at public and private organizations around the world.

-Each configuration from the STIG is analyzed to determine what impact it could have on a live production environment and how to implement it in Ansible.
-Tasks are added to the role that configure a host to meet the configuration requirement.
+We analyze each configuration hardening item from the applicable STIG benchmark to determine what impact it has on a live production environment and how to best implement it using Ansible.
+Tasks are added to the role that configure a host to meet the configuration requirements.
 Each task is documented to explain what was changed, why it was changed, and what deployers need to understand about the change.

-Deployers have the option to pick and choose which configurations are applied using Ansible variables and tags.
-Some tasks allow deployers to provide custom configurations to tighten down or relax certain requirements.
+Deployers have the option to enable/disable STIG items that do not suit their environments needs.
+Each STIG item has an associated variable that can be used to switch it on or off.
+Additionally, the items that have configurable values, i.e. number of password attempts, will generally have a corresponding variable that allows for customization of the applied value.
+It is imperative for each deployer to understand the regulations and compliance requirements that their organization and specific environments are responsible for meeting in order to effeectively implement the controls in the |stig_name_short| STIG.

-.. _Security Technical Implementation Guide (STIG): http://iase.disa.mil/stigs/Pages/index.aspx
+.. _Security Technical Implementation Guide (STIG): http://iase.disa.mil/stigs/os/unix-linux/Pages/red-hat.aspx
 .. _Defense Information Systems Agency (DISA): http://www.disa.mil/

 Documentation
 -------------

-The following documentation applies to the Queens release (currently under active development).
-Documentation for the latest stable and previous stable releases is found within the *Releases* section below.
+The following documentation applies to the devel branch and is currently under active development.
+Documentation for the latest stable and previous stable releases will be generated and available once the first stable release is cut.

 .. toctree::
    :maxdepth: 2